 Traditionally, the legislative history of a U.S. public law is looked to by federal agencies, attorneys and the courts in order to determine the congressional intent of a particular statute or one of its provisions, especially if the plain reading of the statutory text is somewhat ambiguous.
 Some U.S. laws state their purpose in a preamble of findings at the beginning, but most U.S. laws do not set forth their purpose in the text.
 At the very least, a legislative history will usually answer the general question about why Congress is making a particular law or particular title of a law.
 However, what Congress intended when they enacted a particular provision in a law or what they meant by a particular word or phrase in a law is usually harder to decipher.

 In recent decades, many law review articles have been written that have debated the merits of relying on documents that are not themselves legislative enactments (see law journal bibliography).
 Many critics, like Supreme Court Justice Antonin Scalia, advocate a strict textual interpretation of public laws.
 This criticism has lead to a dampening of the use of federal legislative histories in some federal courts (see "The Supreme Court’s Declining Reliance on Legislative History: The Impact of Justice Scalia’s Critique" by Michael H. Koby in v.
 36 Harvard Journal on Legislation, pp. 369-395 (1999).
 None-the-less, legislative histories are still widely used today by the U.S. legal community as a means to further decipher the legislative intent of Congress.
-Even Justice Scalia has concurred in opinions that have strayed considerably from a strict textual reading of the law (for instance see United States National Bank of Oregon v.
+Even Justice Scalia has concurred in opinions that have strayed from a strict textual reading of the law (for instance see United States National Bank of Oregon v.
 Independent Insurance Agents of America (1993) 508 U.S. 439, noted at 12 U.S.C.
 92 notes).

 In comprehending federal legislative histories it is important to know the general legislative process of how a bill becomes a law and the documents that normally accompany that process.
 For instance, all bills must be introduced by a member of Congress and are then referred to a committee or committees with jurisdiction over the bill's subject matter.
 Legislation written by the members of the President's Administration also follows this process and a committee chairman or ranking minority member may be asked to introduce such legislation "upon request".
 The text of the bill as introduced will be printed as a separate document by the Government Printing Office (GPO), usually a few days after its introduction.
 The text of a bill as introduced may also be included in the published committee hearing on the bill.

-Introductory statements on a bill, accompanied perhaps by the text, summary, and related correspondence may also be inserted into the Congressional Record by the bill's sponsor or cosponsor at the time of introduction.
+Introductory statements on a bill, accompanied perhaps by the text, summary, and related correspondence, may also be inserted into the Congressional Record by the bill's sponsor or cosponsor at the time of introduction.
 On the Senate side, since the 1970's, inserting introductory remarks into the Record has been the norm for most bills and they are occasionally inserted on the House side in the Extension of Remarks section of the Record.
-In any case, the Congressional Record will always publish a daily list of bills and resolutions introduced that day with the bill number, sponsor, cosponsors, official caption (short title), and committees to which the bill is referred.
+In any case, the Congressional Record will always publish a daily list of bills and resolutions introduced that day with the bill number, sponsor, original cosponsors, official caption (long title), and committees to which the bill is referred.

 House and Senate bills are numbered sequentially within a Congress.
 A bill that has not been enacted during a two-year Congress dies at the end of the Congress and has to be reintroduced, usually with a new number, in the next Congress if it is to be considered.
 House and Senate resolutions are also numbered sequentially and go through a similar legislative process, but only joint resolutions (not simple or concurrent resolutions) can become law.
 For more details on Congressional bills, resolutions and other matters see LLSDC's Questions and Answers in Legislative and Regulatory Research.

-When a bill is approved by a majority of members of a full committee it is ordered reported by that committee to the full House or Senate.
+When a bill is approved by a majority of members of a full committee it is ordered reported by that committee (normally it's chairman) to the full House or Senate.
 However, before a bill is officially reported, a committee report to accompany the bill is usually prepared (especially on the House side) and only then is the bill reported and placed on the calendar as a possible measure to be considered by the full House or Senate.
 The committee report is a key component of a legislative history as it is there that an explanation and summary of a bill can be found.
 Sometimes it is many weeks later that a bill, which has been ordered reported, is officially reported to the House or Senate and printed in amended form with its accompanied report.
 The Congressional Record notes when a bill is officially reported and what the report number is of the report that accompanies the bill.
 These are both printed as separate documents by the Government Printing Office, and their texts do not normally appear in the Congressional Record itself.
 In recent decades House committee reports usually include the text of the bill as reported (in small print) at the beginning of the report.
 Like congressional bills, House and Senate reports are numbered sequentially within a Congress.

 If a chamber's leadership decides to bring a reported bill to the floor, it can then be debated and amended.
 On the House side non-controversial legislation is usually considered under suspension of the rules -- with no amendments allowed.
 However, controversial legislation on the House side is normally accompanied by a report from the Rules Committee which governs how the bill is to be considered and what amendments will be allowed.
 A resolution to adopt the rule must first be passed by the House before proceeding with consideration of the bill.
 The text of the House resolution to consider the bill is published in the Congressional Record as well any accompanying debate and votes.
 The bill itself and any of the bill's amendments are then debated and voted upon with the debate transcript, the record of votes, and the text of the amendments placed in the Congressional Record.